 In an effort to reduce our energy consumption, L Brands has been rolling out numerous energy-efficient projects which have significant energy savings and pollution reduction associated with them.
 Recent lighting projects have reduced our store electricity consumption in the U.S. and Canada by 22,000,000 kWh, home office electricity consumption by 12,500,000 kWh and greenhouse gas emissions by more than 26,000 metric tons (CO2e).

 Our efforts in our stores:

-- Building new stores with more efficient lighting technology, including highly-efficient LEDs.
+- Construct new stores with more efficient lighting technology, including highly efficient LEDs.

 Our efforts in home offices and distribution centers:

-- In 2015, we completed the construction of a new distribution center in New Albany, OH (a suburb of Columbus, OH).
+- In 2015, we completed the construction of a new distribution center in New Albany, Ohio (a suburb of Columbus).
 We incorporated efficient design principles in the construction of the building, which allowed us to reduce the building’s annual energy consumption by approximately 1.7 million kWh, compared to baseline values.

-- Between 2013 and 2015, we upgraded the exterior lighting, including walking path, roadway and parking lot lighting, at both of our main Columbus, OH based campuses with brighter, more efficient lighting, saving more than 260,000 kWh annually.
+- Between 2013 and 2015, we upgraded the exterior lighting, including walking path, roadway and parking lot lighting, at both of our main Columbus-based campuses with brighter, more efficient lighting, saving more than 260,000 kWh annually.

-- In 2013, we completed the second phase of a major lighting upgrade of all of our Columbus, OH home office locations.
+- In 2013, we completed the second phase of a major lighting upgrade of all of our Columbus home office locations.
 Combined with the first phase of the project, this lighting upgrade project reduced our annual electricity consumption by an estimated 9 million kWh.